Notes on the Geography of Israel: Israel and the West Bank, 2019

 This was never housing for the rich, but its designer offered a note of elegance that has been lost with deferred maintenance.

 The lights are tripped by your presence, which means you're always thinking about them instead of possibly appreciating the mustard-yellow tiles.

 There's so much Bauhaus stuff in the core that traditional buildings begin to seem radical.
-Here, at King Albert Square, the so-called Pagoda House was built as a private residence in 1924 but subsequently broken up into apartments.
+Here, at King Albert Square, the so-called Pagoda House was built as a private residence in 1924 but subsequently divided into apartments.

 The Sea Pearl Tower, the Royal Beach Hotel, and 10 Herbert Samuel at least have views of the water.
 Maybe they're high enough to overlook the traffic.

-We're jumped a bit over 30 miles to the southeast and climbed 2,000 feet to the plateau separating the Mediterranean and Dead seas.
-This, of course, is the misnamed David's Tower, a much, much later production from the Mamluks and Ottomans that derived its name from Byzantine Christians who earlier still thought that David's palace had been on this spot at the western side of the Old City.
-The Mamluks in 1260 destroyed the Byzantine citadel, built their own in 1310, and rebuilt it in 1545.
+We're jumped a bit over 30 miles to the southeast and climbed 2,000 feet to the plateau separating the Mediterranean from the Dead Sea.
+This is the misnamed David's Tower/ The name comes from the Byzantine Christian belief that David's palace had been on this spot at the western side of the Old City.
+The Mamluks in 1260 destroyed the Byzantine citadel on the citadel, built their own in 1310, and rebuilt it in 1545.
 The minaret came in 1655.
-The British made the city walls a tourist atraction, but the Jordanians made the tower once again a military post.
+The British made the city walls a tourist attraction, but the Jordanians made the tower once again a military post.

 The wall has grown by accretion, which might make it seem slapdash but doesn't.

 We could even stretch the facts to say that the wall has grown from the underlying rock.